 NumeratorNumber of deaths with diabetes as the underlying cause of death.

 DenominatorNumber of Utah residents.

 Age-adjusted rates are used in this indicator to account for the differences in age composition between the U.S. and Utah.
-In 2017, in the U.S., the age-adjusted rate was 21.5 per 100,000 population.
-For Utah in 2017 the rate was 22.9.
-In 2017, diabetes was listed as the underlying cause for 596 deaths in Utah.
+In 2020, in the U.S., the age-adjusted rate was 24.8 per 100,000 population.
+For Utah in 2020 the rate was 27.3.
+In 2020, diabetes was listed as the underlying cause for 778 deaths in Utah.

-Education programs may be certified by the American Diabetes Association or the Association of Diabetes Educators.
-A list of DSMES programs in Utah is available at [http://livingwell.utah.gov/
+Education programs may be recognized/accredited by the American Diabetes Association or the Association of Diabetes Care and Education Specialists.
+A list of DSMES programs available in Utah is available at https://heal.health.utah.gov/dsmes-programs/.

 Health Program InformationStaff from the HEAL Program work with health care providers, including diabetes educators, dietitians, pharmacists, community health centers, community health workers, work-sites, and health plans to improve the care provided to Utahns with diabetes.

 The Utah Department of Health and Human Services, Healthy Environments Active Living program plays a key role in improving the health of residents in the state of Utah.
 The program was formed in July 2013 (as EPICC), through a new funding opportunity from the Centers of Disease Control and Prevention (CDC) that allowed for the merging of three previously existing programs: the Heart Disease and Stroke Prevention Program, the Diabetes Prevention and Control Program, and the Physical Activity, Nutrition and Obesity Program, as well as the addition of a school health program.
 The Healthy Environments Active Living Program (HEAL) was recently restructured as part of this strategic planning process and the new program model focuses on working together with staff and partners to address the social determinants of health while advancing health equity and increasing policy, systems and environment changes.